 - All animal car accidents can potentially be covered by your car insurance if you have purchased comprehensive coverage.
-A couple of things are required to file a claim.
+Take photos of the damage, and call your insurance agent if you need help filing the claim.

-- The damage cost needs to exceed your deductible.
+- The cost of the damage must exceed your deductible.
 If you haven’t hit your annual deductible yet, you’ll be on the hook for the full cost of repairs.

-A police report is a good idea.
-Even though there’s no “suspect” for them to arrest or fine, letting the police department know about your accident proves to your insurance company that it happened.
+Making a police report is a good idea.
+Even though there’s no “suspect” for them to arrest or ticket, letting the police know about your accident proves to your insurance company that it happened.

 Tips for Specific Types of Animals